yackx/ipgo/content/classic/8queens/queens.md

 ### Statement

-The eight queens puzzle requires to place 8 queens on a 8 by 8 chessboard so that no queen threatnens another.
-In other words no two queens can be found on the same row, column (called _file_ in chess) or diagonal.
+The eight queens puzzle requires to place 8 queens on a 8 by 8 chessboard so that no queen threatens another.
+In other words, no two queens can be found on the same row, column (called _file_ in chess) or diagonal.

 The puzzle admits 92 solutions, of which 12 *fundamental* that differ other than by symetry, reflection or rotation.